isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 <li>
 <p>Based on the P1 registration for Rulang Primary School over the past few
 years, balloting is usually conducted at Phase 2B.
 Priority admission to a school will be given to children in this order:</p><pre><code>i.
-Singapore Citizens living within 1 km of the school&nbsp;
+Singapore Citizens living within 1km of the school&nbsp;
 ii.
-Singapore Citizens living between 1 km and 2 km of the school&nbsp;
+Singapore Citizens living between 1km and 2km of the school&nbsp;
 iii.
-Singapore Citizens living outside 2 km of the school&nbsp;
+Singapore Citizens living outside 2km of the school&nbsp;
 iv.
-Permanent Residents living witihin 1 km of the school&nbsp;
+Permanent Residents living witihin 1km of the school&nbsp;
 v.
-Permanent Residents living between 1 km and 2 km of the school&nbsp;
+Permanent Residents living between 1km and 2km of the school&nbsp;
 vi.
-Permanent Residents living outside 2 km of the school&nbsp;&nbsp;</code></pre>
+Permanent Residents living outside 2km of the school&nbsp;&nbsp;</code></pre>
 <p></p>
 </li>
 <li>